You made the decision to apply to spend next semester volunteering abroad and you're stoked! Have you talked to your parents yet?

-There are tons of different volunteer programs you can join to live and volunteer abroad, but some aren’t as great as others.
-Other programs charge expensive fees only to send you to a foreign country to live by all by yourself and to figure out your own schedule.
+There are tons of international volunteer programs you can join, but not all are created equal.
+Some programs charge those expensive fees only to send you to live in a foreign country to live by all by yourself and to figure out your own schedule.

-We give you the 3 director's personal cell phone numbers (and they actually answer it!).
+We give you each director's personal cell phone numbers (and they actually answer it!).
 If you or your parents need help, you can reach them 24/7.
-If it's the middle of the day in China but you really need to talk to a director, they'll answer their phone even though it's the middle of the night in America.
+If it's the middle of the day in your country but you really need to talk to a director, they'll answer their phone even though it's the middle of the night in America.
 Their cell phone numbers are also given on the answering machine at our office, so if your parents call our office outside of business hours, they can still get in touch.

 If your parents would like to speak with any of the ILP directors before you apply to be an ILP volunteer, they welcome that!
 They can email Steve (firstname.lastname@example.org) or simply call our office to schedule a call.